Administrative Guidelines for Academic Department Chairs

 On-campus meal tickets (for the Marketplace and Campus Buffet) are obtained from Jennifer Harbo (email@example.com or x6223) in the Provost’s Office.

 When evaluators come to the Provost’s Office they will be asked to sign a form that provides the information we need in order to reimburse them for expenses.
 They will be directed to mail receipts for reimbursement for parking, mileage, tolls, etc. to the Provost’s Office upon completion of the trip.
 Reimbursement will normally be made within two weeks of receiving receipts.

-The Department Chair arranges a detailed schedule for the visit.
+The Department Chair arranges a detailed schedule for the visit (see this sample schedule).
 Normally, the reviewers visit for a period of one and a half days.
 If the visit starts on a Sunday afternoon, for example, the schedule should include:

 - Monday (morning): 30 minute meeting of Evaluators with the Dean

 - Rest of schedule could include meetings with:

 - Student majors